Whatever happens at the IAAF World Junior Championships next week, 2012 has been a year to remember for British long jumper Jazmin Sawyers.

 "I even feel I can jump a little bit further, so hopefully, come Barcelona and with some hard work between now and then, I will get there."

-Sawyer has decided to concentrate on the Long Jump this summer despite being a promising heptathlete and finishing ninth at the IAAF World Youth Championships last year, but she already knows what it is like to have a gold medal around her neck after having won her best individual discipline and being part of a victorious 4x100m relay at the 2011 Youth Commonwealth Games.
+Sawyers has decided to concentrate on the long jump this summer, despite being a promising heptathlete and finishing ninth at the IAAF World Youth Championships last year.
+But she already knows what it is like to have a gold medal around her neck after winning the long jump and 4x100m relay at the 2011 Youth Commonwealth Games.

-"Because bobsleigh is about power and speed, and I favour events like the Long Jump in the Heptathlon, spending last winter doing bobsleigh didn't affect me too much," said Sawyers recently, who cites Britain's 2000 Olympic Games Heptathlon gold medallist and now TV personality Denise Lewis as her idol.
+"Because bobsleigh is about power and speed, and I favour events like the long jump in the Heptathlon, spending last winter doing bobsleigh didn't affect me too much," said Sawyers, who cites Britain's 2000 Olympic heptathlon champion Denise Lewis as her idol.

 Bobsleigh on the back burner

-However, despite her success in Innsbruck, the next Winter Olympics, which will be held in the Russian city of Sochi in two years’ time, don't figure in her immediate plans.
+But despite her success in Innsbruck, the 2014 Winter Olympics in Sochi doesn't figure in her immediate plans.

-Bobsleigh's loss appears to be athletics' gain and, in Barcelona, Sawyer will be bidding to become Britain's first medallist in the World Junior Championships women's Long Jump since Fiona May took the gold and Jo Wise got the bronze 24 years ago in 1988.
+Bobsleigh's loss appears to be athletics' gain and, in Barcelona, Sawyers will be bidding to become Britain's first medallist in the women's long jump at the World Junior Championships since Fiona May took the gold and Jo Wise got the bronze in 1988.

-Her major rival for the title looks to be the in-form Brazilian Jessica dos Reis who jumped a South American junior record of 6.58m recently; although Germany's Lena Malkus and Romania's Alina Rotaru - first and second respectively at last year's European Athletics Junior Championships - are both only one centimetre further back in the 2012 rankings and have also been jumping well in the last six weeks.
+Her major rival for the title looks to be the in-form Brazilian Jessica dos Reis who jumped a South American junior record of 6.58m recently.
+Germany's Lena Malkus and Romania's Alina Rotaru – first and second respectively at last year's European Junior Championships – are both only one centimetre further back on the 2012 world junior list and have also been jumping well in the past six weeks.

-Everything points towards an enthralling competition and, if nothing else, Sawyer should be a big hit in Barcelona as she is studying Spanish and speaks it quite well.
+Everything points towards an enthralling competition and, if nothing else, Sawyers should be a big hit in Barcelona as she is studying Spanish and speaks it quite well.

 "I can't wait!"

-You don't need any translation though, or the ability to read between the lines, to see that Sawyer is pretty excited about the fact that she will be going for gold in a stadium which has seen some fantastic feats of women's long jumping over the last three decades
+You don't need any translation though, or the ability to read between the lines, to see that Sawyers is pretty excited about the fact that she will be going for gold in a stadium which has seen some fantastic feats of long jumping over the past three decades.

-Among those was the 1992 Olympic Games victory by Germany's Heike Drechsler with a distance 7.14m which, coincidently, was exactly the same distance as the still-standing World junior record set by Drechsler in Bratislava nine years earlier.
+Among those was the 1992 Olympic victory by Germany's Heike Drechsler with a distance of 7.14m which, coincidently, was exactly the same distance as the still-standing world junior record set by Drechsler in Bratislava nine years earlier.